Anti-terrorism, Crime and Security Act 2001: Part 12 (Bribery and corruption)

 This part extends the laws against bribery to cases where "functions of the person who receives or is offered a reward have no connection with the United Kingdom and are carried out in a country or territory outside the United Kingdom".
 It extends the laws against corruption so as to make prosecutions possible for "act[s that] would, if done in the United Kingdom, constitute a corruption offence".
 The definitions of corruption offences are in Public Bodies Corrupt Practices Act 1889 and Prevention of Corruption Act 1906.

 The Serious Fraud Office conducted an investigation into the Al-Yamama contract on the back of this strengthened legislation from late 2003 until 14 December 2006 when it was suddenly discontinued.

 Part 13 (Miscellaneous)

 This part gives the Secretary of State the power to implement the Police and Judicial Co-operation in Criminal Matters section of the Maastricht Treaty.

 Part 14 (Supplemental)

 This part outlines the timetable for the review of the Act by the independent reviewer of terrorism legislation.

+Repealed enactments

+Section 125 of the act repealed 13 enactments, listed in schedule 8 to the act.